The Bull Run Occoquan Trail meanders through a sea of bluebells.

 The Course

 This page has information about the course.
 You don’t need to memorize anything here.
-The course will be well marked.
+The course will be very well marked.
 But you may find it helpful to have an idea of where you are on the course at any given time.

-- Distance
+Distance

-- 50.2 miles
+• 50.2 miles

-- Total ascent/descent
+Total ascent/descent

-- 5,280 feet
+• 5,280 feet

-- Aid stations
+Aid stations

-- 12 aid stations
+• 12 aid stations

-- 7 with crew access, 3 with dropbags
+• 7 with crew access, 3 with dropbags

-- Time cutoff
+Time cutoff

-- 13 hours
+• 13 hours

 Note: the Northern Virginia Regional Park Authority, the governing agency for the trails used in BRR, is undertaking a multi-year effort to reroute certain sections of the BROT to make them more sustainable.
 As a result, the course each year will see some slight alterations from previous years.
 None of these more recent changes have significantly impacted the length of the BROT, or of the race.
+But it does mean that at least in one short stretch of the race, we will be using a retired section of the BROT instead of a rerouted section.
+No worries!
+This will be clearly marked on race day, and is reflected in the GPX file for the race course.

 The Course

-You then retrace your steps (which may well be muddy in this very flat section) back to Centreville Road for a second shot at that aid station.
-Then continue south, straight downstream, to Hemlock Overlook for an aid station located adjacent to the start/finish area.
-You will recross Popes Head Creek immediately before you head up a steep, rocky, but short hill to reach Hemlock.
+Then continue south on the BROT, straight downstream, to return to Hemlock Overlook for an aid station located adjacent to the start/finish area.
+You will recross Popes Head Creek immediately before you break left off the BROT to take a yellow-blazed trail up a steep, rocky, but short hill in order to reach Hemlock.
+Remember this climb, as you will do it again to finish your 50 miler!

 You take the blue-blazed horse trail to the next aid station, which is at the entrance to the infamous Do Loop.
 The Do Loop is like a lollipop on a stick.
 You go out the stick, go around the lollipop, and come back on the stick.
-As with the Bluebell Loop at the northern end of the course, you do the Do Loop counterclockwise.
+As with the Bluebell Loop at the northern end of the course, you run the Do Loop counterclockwise.
 Be sure to turn right at the intersection and when you get back to the intersection, go straight — don’t do the loop a second time (although if you do, you won’t be the first).
 In the middle of the Do Loop you will pass by one of two memorial benches dedicated to the memory of long-time VHTRC member and BRR runner Ed “Cappuccino” Cacciapaglia.

 Important note regarding the table below: The cut-offs posted below for the earlier aid stations (through Do Loop In) are suggested only.
 These “soft cut-offs” are posted to alert you to the fact that, historically, runners who pass through those aid stations after the suggested times do not finish the race under the final cut-off.
 So you will want to start to step it up a bit to stay ahead of those looming hard cut-offs that start at mile 35.5 (Do Loop Out).
 Those hard cut-offs are enforced.